silenceinspace/Todo-project/README.md

 1. Title - a few words that help to get a better idea of the task;
 2. Description - additional text that can be used to elaborate on the task;
-3. Duedate - a specific point in time by which the task must be done, aka _deadline_;
+3. Due date - a specific point in time by which the task must be done, aka _deadline_;
 4. Priority - property that reflects on how urgent/important the task is;

 The todo app has two different types of state to display tasks - project and temporary views.